Baroness Jones calls out 'hypocrisy' as MPs, peers to be exempt from 'misleading the public' law

 The offence is part of the government’s Public Office (Accountability) Bill, also known as the Hillsborough law, which is currently in the Commons.
 Jones noted that the offence applies to the prime minister and other ministers and said there may be procedural and constitutional reasons for excluding other parliamentarians.

-“But I wonder what the public will think.
-They will see a law that criminalises deception by nearly every category of public official except the very people who are making the bill become law,” she said in opening a debate on the issue.
+“But, I just wonder what the public is going to think.
+They will see a law that criminalises deception by nearly every category of public official, except the very people who are making this bill become law,” she said in opening a debate on the issue.

-“Will the government give serious consideration to removing [the] exclusion, so that the bill may stand as a testament to integrity rather than a monument to hypocrisy?”
+“Will the government now give serious consideration to removing [the] exclusion, so that this bill may stand as a testament to integrity, rather than a monument to hypocrisy?”

 Siân Berry MP: Royals and freedom of information